 REVIEW: Mehmet Ali Sanlikol & Whatsnext?
 Featuring Dave Liebman: The Rise Up – Jazz Weekly

 By George W. Harris, Jazz Weekly The best of music is to bring people and ideas together.
-Mehmet Ali Sanlikol brings his voice and middle eastern instruments of the ney, … Read More
+Mehmet Ali Sanlikol brings his voice and middle eastern instruments of the ney, zurna and ud to team up with guest soprano saxist Dave Liebmen and the 18 member orchestra conducted by Ken Schaphorst to speak to “our … Read More

 REVIEW: Javier Nero: Freedom – Jazz Weekly

-By George W. Harris, Jazz Weekly Trombonist Javier Nero leads a swinging and spirited septet of Tom Kelley/as-ss-fl, Jean Caze/gp-fh, Melvin Butler/ts-ss, tal Cohen/p, Dion Kerr/b, Aaron Kimmel/dr along with … Read More
+By George W. Harris, Jazz Weekly Trombonist Javier Nero leads a swinging and spirited septet of Tom Kelley/as-ss-fl, Jean Caze/gp-fh, Melvin Butler/ts-ss, tal Cohen/p, Dion Kerr/b, Aaron Kimmel/dr along with a collection of guests including Brian Lynch on this celebratory session.
+Read more here.